 As part of the application, applicants are required to describe how diversity, equity, and inclusion objectives will be incorporated in the project.
-Specifically, applicants are required to submit a Diversity, Equity, and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from groups underrepresented in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in, or benefit underserved communities (also see Section I.A.iii.).
-The plan should be specific to the proposed project and not a restatement of an organization's policies.
+Specifically, applicants are required to submit a Diversity, Equity, and Inclusion Plan that describes the actions the applicant will take to foster a welcoming and inclusive environment, support people from groups underrepresented in STEM, advance equity, and encourage the inclusion of individuals from these groups in the project; and the extent the project activities will be located in or benefit underserved communities (also see Section I.A.iii.
+Teaming Partner List).
 The plan should include at least one SMART milestone per Budget Period supported by metrics to measure the success of the proposed actions and will be incorporated into the award if selected.
-The Diversity, Equity, and Inclusion Plan should contain information pertaining to the following project aspects and activities:
+The Diversity, Equity, and Inclusion Plan should contain the following information:

-- Equity Impacts: the impacts of the proposed project on underserved communities, including social and environmental impacts. - Benefits: The overall benefits of the proposed project, if funded, to underserved communities; and - How diversity, equity, and inclusion objectives will be incorporated in the project. - That status quo of major objectives in the absence of a funding selection - An explanation of how the DEIP is interconnected with the technical objectives of the project.
+• Equity Impacts: the impacts of the proposed project on underserved communities, including social and environmental impacts.

+- Benefits: The overall benefits of the proposed project, if funded, to underserved communities; and - How diversity, equity, and inclusion objectives will be incorporated in the project.